maishabd23/MTM-identifying-trees/README.md

 # MTM-identifying-trees

+Competed against 90 teams and placed 1st 🥇 in the Agriculture and Agri-food Canada (AAFC) challenge and 3rd 🏆 overall in the CanDev Data Challenge hackathon!

 ## Task
 We need your help to develop an algorithm to identify and extract the tree crowns and/or a row of trees in and around Canadian croplands.
 Trees in croplands serve as sinks of carbon and play a significant role in mitigating climate change.
 We are interested in monitoring the changes in tree distribution to quantify carbon losses or gains in croplands.